Stuycs-K/final-project-3-jiangm-leel/PRESENTATION.md

 7. The result is the encoded message with the message indicator at the front and the check group at the back.

 ## How to decode?
-The reciever should know both the poem used and the secret number.By converting the message indicator to its numbered position in the alphabet and subtracting the secret number from the message indcator, the reciever can determine the parts of the poem that was used.
+The reciever should know both the poem used and the secret number.
+By converting the message indicator to its numbered position in the alphabet and subtracting the secret number from the message indcator, the reciever can determine the parts of the poem that was used.
 With this information, the reciever can easily recreate the grid to decipher the message.